LGBTQIA+ Affirming Therapy in Baltimore

 LGBTQIA+ individuals face unique stressors that can impact their mental health, including violence, discrimination, and stigma.
 Many LGBTQIA+ individuals experience anxiety about their jobs, relationships, and physical safety due to societal pressures.

 Research shows that LGBTQIA+ individuals are more than twice as likely as heterosexual and cisgender people to have a mental health disorder in their lifetime.
-This disparity exists because minority stress from living in a society that stigmatizes LGBTQIA+ people takes a significant toll.
+This disparity exists because stress from living in a society that stigmatizes LGBTQIA+ people takes a significant toll.

 Affirmative therapy acknowledges the impact of stigma and discrimination on LGBTQIA+ clients' mental health and provides support for coping with these unique stressors.